lesiak/snippets-of-knowledge/Spring.md

 * [Difference between using bean id and name in Spring configuration file](http://stackoverflow.com/questions/874505/difference-between-using-bean-id-and-name-in-spring-configuration-file)

-# Thymeleaf expressions ${} vs *{}:

-The ${} expressions (such as ${spitter}) are variable expressions.
-Normally, these are Object-Graph Navigation Language (OGNL) expressions (http://commons.apache.org/proper/commons-ognl/).
-But when used with Spring, they’re SpEL expressions.
-In the case of ${spitter}, it resolves to the model property whose key is spitter.
-As for *{} expressions, they’re selection expressions.
-Whereas variable expressions are evaluated against the entire SpEL context, selection expressions are evaluated on a selected object.

 # Spring Mvc
 * [Simplest Spring MVC Hello World Example](http://crunchify.com/simplest-spring-mvc-hello-world-example-tutorial-spring-model-view-controller-tips/)